wso2/labs/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/README.md

    minikube start --cpus=4 --memory=6144m
    ```

 At this point you should have a working kubernetes cluster.
 Following steps should be executed once you have a working kubernetes cluster.
 Minikube provide a great, repeatable way to create a kubernetes cluster if you're just starting up.

-I'll be using WSL 2 in Windows 10 during the demo.
+### Setting up WSO2 Specifics

-1. Install WSO2 Integration Studio - https://wso2.com/integration/integration-studio/.
+1. Install WSO2 Integration Studio - [https://wso2.com/integration/integration-studio/](https://wso2.com/integration/integration-studio/).
 We'll be using Integration Studio to demonstrate building complex integration services

-2. Install EI Kubernetes Operator https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/
+2. Install EI Kubernetes Operator [https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/](https://ei.docs.wso2.com/en/latest/micro-integrator/setup/deployment/kubernetes_deployment/)

-3. Install APIM Kubernetes Operator - https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/
+3. Install APIM Kubernetes Operator - [https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/](https://apim.docs.wso2.com/en/latest/learn/kubernetes-operators/k8s-api-operator/)

+You will also require a REST Client tool to test the APIs.
+I am using [VSCode IDE](https://code.visualstudio.com/) having [RESTClient](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) installed on it.
+You can use the provided `vscode_rest-client.http` with it easily.

 ## Part 1 - Deploy sample Backend Service

 This workshop excercises consist of a few case where we develop Integration Services by consuming some service endpoints that represent the existing Backend services, APIs and systems.
 Please follow the given instructions to deploy this and make sure that it is up and running.

-1. Go to the [/bank-services](/bank-services) directory of this repository.
+1. Go to the [/bank-services](/June-25-2020/Cloud-Native-API-Management-on-Kubernetes/bank-services) directory of this repository.
 2. Follow the instruction given in the `README.md`

 ## Part 2 - Develop Integration services